suardi26/Java-Basic/Basic Operation (Array)/README.md

   <samp>has 2 parameters, namely data array 1 and data array 2. if the two data have different data indexes by more than 1 index,</samp>

   <samp>the first different data will be taken for the index and will be included in the return value.</samp>

+- <samp>The 'sort' function in the 'Arrays' class is to sort the data from the smallest value to the largest value in the data array.</samp>

+  <samp>the 'sort' function has 1 parameter which is data array.</samp>

+- <samp>The 'binarySearch' function in the 'Arrays' class searches for data and returns the index data as a return value.</samp>

+  <samp>function 'binarySearch' has 2 parameters, namely the data array and the value to be searched.
+When the searched</samp>

+  <samp>value is in the data array and more than one, the first data index will be taken.</samp>

+- For more details, please open [Main.java](https://github.com/suardi26/Java-Basic/blob/main/Basic%20Operation%20(Array)/src/com/practice/Main.java) in repositories suardi26/Java-Basic/Basic Operation (Array)/src/com/practice/

+- Have a nice day.

+---